AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 violations are implicit in this case and diagnosing them as well would only add redundancy.

-The :option:`=report` synthetic output lists the statement and decision coverage violations in the ``STMT`` and ``DECISION`` coverage report section respectively.
-For the :option:`=xcov` and :option:`=html` annotated-source oriented formats, the single annotation produced on each source line combines the statement and decision coverage indications.
+The :cmd-option:`=report` synthetic output lists the statement and decision coverage violations in the ``STMT`` and ``DECISION`` coverage report section respectively.
+For the :cmd-option:`=xcov` and :cmd-option:`=html` annotated-source oriented formats, the single annotation produced on each source line combines the statement and decision coverage indications.
 The following table summarizes the meaning of the possible annotations:

 .. tabularcolumns:: cl